 © MoD Crown Copyright

-The stories behind the development of British sniper weapons and equipment are fascinating, and will be told in a series of books written by Steve Houghton starting with his current book The British Sniper, A Century of Evolution.
+The stories behind the development of British sniper weapons and equipment are fascinating, and will be told in a series of books written by Steve Houghton.
+The current titles available are, The British Sniper, A Century of Evolution and The Green Meanie.
+L96A1.
+These are collector edition books each limited to 2000 copies.